pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 Once a :obj:`torch_frame.dataset.Dataset` is materialized, we can retrieve column statistics on the data.

-For each :obj:`stype`, a different set of statistics is calculated.
+For each :class:`~torch_frame.stype`, a different set of statistics is calculated.

 For categorical features,

-- :obj:`StatType.COUNT` contains a tuple of two list, where first list contains ordered category names and the second list contains category count, sorted from high to low.
+- :class:`StatType.COUNT` contains a tuple of two list, where first list contains ordered category names and the second list contains category count, sorted from high to low.

 For numerical features,

-- :obj:`StatType.MEAN` denotes the mean value of the numerical feature,
+- :class:`StatType.MEAN` denotes the mean value of the numerical feature,
-- :obj:`StatType.STD` denotes the standard deviation,
+- :class:`StatType.STD` denotes the standard deviation,
-- :obj:`StatType.QUANTILES` contains a list containing minimum value, first quartile(25th percentile), median(50th percentile), thrid quartile(75th percentile) and maximum value of the column.
+- :class:`StatType.QUANTILES` contains a list containing minimum value, first quartile(25th percentile), median(50th percentile), thrid quartile(75th percentile) and maximum value of the column.

 .. code-block:: python